COVID-19 pandemic in Indonesia: Economic

 Following the worldwide trend of stock price drops, the IDX Composite weakened even before the first confirmation of the disease in Indonesia.
 In response to expected economic slowdown due to the loss of Chinese economic activity, Bank Indonesia cut its interest rates by 25 basis points to 4.75% on 20 February.
 On 12 March, as the WHO declared pandemic, IDX Composite tumbled 4.2% to 4,937 when Thursday's session was opened, a level unseen in almost four years.

 On 13 March, equity trading halted for the first time since 2008 over pandemic.

-On 17 March, Rupiah weakened to IDR 15,000 per dollar, touching a level unseen since October 2018.
 On 19 March, IDX Composite halted because of the sharp downturn of more than 5%.
 This is the fourth trading halt that IDX Composite experienced during the coronavirus crisis.
+The four trading halts happened on 12 March at 15:33 WIB, 13 March at 9:15:33 JATS, 17 March at 15:02 JATS, and 19 March 9:37 JATS.
+The fifth happened on 23 March at 14:52:09 JATS.
 Indonesia Financial Service Authority or OJK have mandated a suspension of trading if IDX Composite fell down more than 15%.

 Numbers of shopping malls started to voluntarily close due to declining foot traffic; only pharmacies, groceries and ATM still operate with limited hours.

-Indonesian Finance Minister predicted that Indonesian economic growth Q2 can drop to 0.% or even minus 2.6%, but in Q3 can recover to 1.5 to 2.8%.
+Indonesian Finance Minister predicted that Indonesian economic growth Q2 can drop to 0% or even -2.6%, but in Q3 can recover to 1.5 to 2.8%.

 Indonesia's economic growth in the first quarter of 2020 stood at 2.97%, but it is the weakest economic growth recorded since 2001.
 The second-quarter contraction was recorded to be 5.32%, exceeding both government and economists' predictions.
 Though many economists, such as Brian Tan at Barclays, Radhika Rao at DBS and Helmi Arman at Citi still expect the economy to contract in 2020.
 It was estimated in August that as many as 3.7 million Indonesians may have lost their jobs.
 The contraction was the steepest economic drop Indonesia has experienced since the Asian financial crisis.

 Brian Tan, Barclays Investment Bank's regional economist, noted that private consumption, government consumption and fixed investment all fell in Q2 as social distancing measures under Indonesia's large-scale social restriction measures, or Pembatasan Sosial Berskala Besar (PSBB), have stifled economic activity.
 This led to a collapse in imports, which outpaced the decline in exports, he said in a report.
 Barclays thus slashed its 2020 GDP forecast further to a 1.3% contraction, down from 1% contraction, Mr Tan said, which is below the central bank's earlier GDP growth forecast range of 0.9 to 1.9%.